 Many domestic violence victims also find value in attending self-defense courses, such as IMPACT Personal Safety (https://impactpersonalsafety.com/about-impact/history/).
 Some organizations offer self-defense classes to all employees at the workplace.

 We caution organizations not to recommend that a victim pursue – or not pursue – interventions (such as criminal charges, Restraining Orders, etc.).
 The organization could be held liable if their direction worsens the case.
 Therefore, we encourage organizations to educate victims on the options available to them and explain how certain actions could result in an escalation or a time of heightened risk.
 Better yet, refer victims to domestic violence counselors, who are well-trained on the many factors involved in these situations and can discuss the options and resources available at length.
 It is important to recognize that some domestic victims will return to the relationship and/or advise the abuser of the organization’s involvement, so be aware that any information the organization share might be given to the abuser.

 By having proactive programs and policies regarding domestic violence, organizations are more likely to learn about cases and hence be in a better position to protect all employees from potential violence by a domestic abuser.

-Gabrielle Thompson, PI, CPP, is Vice President of Threat Assessment Strategies at Gavin de Becker & Associates, L.P.
+Gabrielle Thompson, PI, CPP, is Vice President of Threat Assessment at Gavin de Becker & Associates, L.P.
 She is a leading behavioral scientist with a specialty in threat assessment.
-For the last 20 years, she has personally assessed and managed thousands of cases including public figure pursuit, workplace violence, and domestic violence for at-risk individuals and organizations.
-She is Senior Instructor at GDBA’s Advanced Threat Assessment Academy (to learn more about the Academy, visit – training.gavindebecker.com.
+For more than 20 years, she has personally assessed and managed thousands of cases including public figure pursuit, workplace violence, and domestic violence for at-risk individuals and organizations.
+She is Senior Instructor at GDBA’s Advanced Threat Assessment Academy (to learn more about the Academy, visit – training.gdba.com.